-The members of Rocky Mountain Arts Association (RMAA) exists to build community through music.
+Incorporated in the spring of 1982, the Rocky Mountain Arts Association (RMAA) exists to build community through music.
 RMAA supports the operations of four community choruses: the Denver Women's Chorus (DWC), the Denver Gay Men's Chorus (DGMC), Out Loud: The Colorado Springs Men's Chorus, and the Mosaic Youth Chorus.
 These choruses have joined together as an organization for the purpose of making an artistic statement: the choruses, as they sing, provide educational, cultural and social enrichment for our audiences and ourselves, and we identify as an organization of gay, lesbian, bisexual and transgender (GLBT) people and supporters that is actively making a positive contribution to the entire community.
 RMAA is a tax-exempt 501(c)(3) organization.

 RMAA is currently recruiting for a full-time Executive Director.
 If you or someone you know would be interested in this position, please contact us at firstname.lastname@example.org for more details.